 But running a successful site requires more than just themes and plugins.

+The importance of WordPress speed cannot be understated.
 Imagine you are visiting a site and it takes half a minute to load.
 The trouble and frustration it can cause are unbearable.
 Now, what if your WordPress site is causing the same trouble and frustration to your visitors?

 The visitors which you developed over the time and after working so hard on producing right content and following best marketing practices.
 That all goes in waste as chances are very thin that they would ever come back to your site again.